deeptools/deepTools/docs/content/help_faq.rst

 <a name="faCount"></a>
 **2. Use faCount**
-If you are using [bowtie2][] which reports *multi*-read alignments (= including *non-uniquely* mapping reads) as a default setting, you can use **faCount from UCSC tools** to report the total number of bases as well as the number of bases that are missing from the genome assembly indicated by 'N'.
+If you are using [bowtie2][] which reports *multimappers* (i.e., *non-uniquely* mapped reads) as a default setting, you can use **faCount from UCSC tools** to report the total number of bases as well as the number of bases that are missing from the genome assembly indicated by 'N'.
 The effective genome size would then be the total number of base pairs minus the total number of 'N'.
 Here's an example output of faCount on *D. melanogaster* genome version dm3:
 ```
 $ UCSCtools/faCount dm3.fa